 To qualify for the Dean's List, a student must be classified as full-time (twelve earned hours minimum) and achieve a 4.0 grade-point average for the semester.
-To qualify for the Honor Roll, a student must be classified as full-time and achieve a 3.5 or higher GPA for the semester.
+To qualify for the Honor Roll, a student must be classified as full-time and achieve a 3.5 or higher grade-point average for the semester.